 Early Life

-Habil Khorakiwala was born in Bombay (now Mumbai), India, in 1942, into a Dawoodi Bohra family.
-His father, Fakhruddin T. Khorakiwala, was the founder of Akbarallys, India's first departmental store, and a former Sheriff of Mumbai.
-Khorakiwala graduated in pharmacy from L.M.
-College in Ahmedabad and obtained a Master's degree in Pharmaceutical Science from Purdue University.
-He later completed an Advanced Management Programme at Harvard Business School.
+Habil Khorakiwala was born in Bombay (now Mumbai) in 1942, into a Dawoodi Bohra family.
+His father, Fakhruddin T. Khorakiwala, founded the Akbarallys retail chain and was also the former Sheriff of Mumbai.

 Rise to Success